ralatsdc/springbok-static-site/springbok-site/content/_index/adjectives/tailored.md

 +++
 title = "Tailored"
-subtitle = "Springbok will work with you to create a solution that fits your needs" weight = 3
+subtitle = "Springbok will work with you to create a solution that fits your needs." weight = 3

 [asset]